 UX Best Practices

 What are some best practices for customizing UX apps?
-If you built and extended your first UX apps by following the examples and exercises in my previous articles, you'll probably remember that HTML (Polymer 1) or JavaScript (Polymer 3 or ReactJS) view files were stored in your local folders.
+If you built and extended your first UX apps by following the examples and exercises, you'll probably remember that HTML (Polymer 1) or JavaScript (Polymer 3 or ReactJS) view files were stored in your local folders.
 By recognizing this behavior, you can make regular backups of your work.

 Note: If you don't have a business need to modify TRIRIGA-built Perceptive apps or develop your own custom-built UX apps, then you don't have to worry about these general best practices.
 But if you choose to customize your own UX apps, then follow these best practices to avoid most issues.